 You will get better with practice.
 As you see positive results, your assertiveness will continue to grow.

-We have many practical exercises to improve your communication and assertiveness skills.
+We have many practical assertiveness exercises to improve your communication and assertiveness skills.

 Learning how to recognize and use your leadership strengths can be an excellent way to build confidence and become more assertive.

-Use Strength Journaling to increase your awareness of your strengths and become more sure of your potential.
+Use this worksheet to increase your awareness of your strengths and become more sure of your potential.